namitn04/BIOCOMPUTING/assignments/assignment_04/README.md

 ## I tried passing commands to all of the possible flags, but some confused me like sample and famask

-## THIS ONE WAS EVIL TO START IT CRASHED MY TERMINAL
+## THIS ONE WAS EVIL TO START!
+IT CRASHED MY TERMINAL!

 seqtk seq GCF_000001735.4_TAIR10.1_genomic.fna

-#Task 9
+# Task 9

 ## I read ahead and saw that I needed some fasta files so I copied over and made duplicates of the one from assignment 3 into a new data directory in assignment 4